-And then it happens – my heart goes splat… a useless toy dropped in a filthy bucket of oil, a product of wasted time and energy – exhausted, lifeless, ugly.
-But wait… I do resolve, my work here is incomplete.
-I'm not ready for spirits and haunting.
+And then it happens – my heart goes splat – a useless toy dropped in oil, a filthy bucket of waste.
+The destruction of memory is inherent – exhausted, lifeless, terrified.
+But wait... my work here is incomplete.
+I'm not ready for spirits and the haunting light.

-I raise you from the ghetto of truth, one last kiss for the old man and his gin.
-I rinse you in forgiveness and place you back in your gaping hole.
-I sew you shut and throw away the key – no more love for this sucker.
+I raise you from this gutter, one last kiss for the old man and his gin.
+I rinse you in forgiveness, place you back in your chamber, gaping hole sewn shut.
+I throw away the key.
+No more love stories for this jackass.
+No more lullaby.